Math modelling major

 Prerequisites:

-- Hilbert and Fourier analysis
+- [HFO] Hilbert and Fourier analysis

 The purpose of this course is to introduce students to partial differential equations and their numerical approximation using only elementary techniques (Fourier series, differential equations, integration).